AgustinSRG/webrtc-cdn/doc/redis.md

 The destination node ID must be provided in the `dst` property in the message.

-The candidate information must be provided in the `candidate` property in the message.
+The candidate information must be provided in the `data` property in the message.

-For the end of candidates, `candidate` is an empty string.
+For the end of candidates, `data` is an empty string.

 ```json
 {